6 steps to stay compliant with sensitive personal data

-Data regulators in France, Spain and the Netherlands appear to be flexing their muscles in readiness for GDPR:
+Data regulators in France, Spain and the Netherlands flexed their muscles during the run up to GDPR implementation.

-- In France, the social media firm was also fined €150k by CNIL, the data protection regulator, for collecting user data without their consent or without a legal basis.
+In France, Facebook was fined €150k by CNIL, the data protection regulator, for collecting user data without their consent or without a legal basis.

 - Make sure you're clear about what is classed as sensitive personal data (special category data) - Broadly, as previously under the Data Protection Act, it includes any data relating to race or ethnic origin, religious or political beliefs (including trade union membership), data on health, sex life or sexual orientation.
 However, under GDPR, it also includes genetic and biometric data (see Article 9).